 We use significant management and financial resources to manage our regulatory risks.

 We have the safety, health and environmental risks associated with any mining and chemical processing company.
-Our uranium, fuel services and electricity segments also face unique risks associated with radiation.
+Our uranium and fuel services segments also face unique risks associated with radiation.

 Laws to protect the environment are becoming more stringent for members of the nuclear energy industry and have inter-jurisdictional aspects (both federal and provincial/state regimes are applicable).
 Once we have permanently stopped mining and processing activities at an operating site, we are required to decommission the site to the satisfaction of the regulators.
 We have developed conceptual decommissioning plans for our operating sites and use them to estimate our decommissioning costs.
-Regulators review our detailed decommissioning plan on a regular basis and, as the site approaches or goes into decommissioning, carry out the required regulatory approval process.
+Regulators review our conceptual decommissioning plan on a regular basis.
+As the site approaches or goes into decommissioning, regulators review the detailed decommissioning plans.
 This can result in further regulatory process, as well as additional requirements, costs and financial assurances.

-At the end of 2012, our estimate of total decommissioning and reclamation costs was $698 million.
+At the end of 2013, our estimate of total decommissioning and reclamation costs was $823 million.
 This is the undiscounted value of the obligation and is based on our current operations.
-We had accounting provisions of $553 million at the end of 2012 (the present value of the $698 million).
+We had accounting provisions of $574 million at the end of 2013 (the present value of the $823 million).
 Since we expect to incur most of these expenditures at the end of the useful lives of the operations they relate to, our expected costs for decommissioning and reclamation for the next five years are not material.
-We are in the process of updating the preliminary decommissioning plans and cost estimates for Cigar Lake, McArthur River, Key Lake and Rabbit Lake, which will be reviewed by all of the regulatory authorities in 2013.
-As part of that process, we expect that the preliminary decommissioning cost estimates for these facilities will increase.

 Some of the sites we own or operate have been under ongoing investigation and/or remediation and planning as a result of historic soil and groundwater conditions.
 For example, we are addressing issues related to historic soil and groundwater contamination at Port Hope.